Maths GPU clusters and servers

-The standalone GPU server is nvidia3 which is fitted with a single nVidia K40 GPU card with 2880 cores, 12 Gb of memory and 50 GB of local storage as well as access to the networked storage facilities.
-With Ubuntu 16.04 and the latest CUDA software, this facility is considerably more up to date than nvidia1 or nvidia2 and is better suited to experimental leading-edge applications.
+nvidia3: this stand-alone GPU server which is fitted with two nVidia K40 GPU cards each with 2880 cores, 12 Gb of memory and 2 TB of local storage as well as access to the networked storage facilities enjoyed by all compute system in Maths.
+With Ubuntu 20.04 and the latest CUDA 11 software as well as support for OpenCL, this facility is considerably more up to date than the older nvidia1 or nvidia2 and is better suited to experimental leading-edge applications.

 Programs you can run on the clusters may either be pre-compiled binaries that have been built and linked on another compatible GPU system or ones you have written yourself (or using source code given to you by others) as a CUDA source file and compiled using the nvcc compiler.
 By convention, CUDA source files have the suffix .cu but may contain a mix of C, C++ and CUDA statements; nvcc uses the system's gcc compiler to generate non-GPU object code when necessary, switching automatically to the nVidia PTX compiler for GPU object code.

-- Access to either of the GPU clusters or the stand-alone server is remotely via ssh and to begin with, you need an account on one or both of the host servers - simply email Andy Thomas requesting an account.
+- Access to the GPU servers is remotely via ssh and to begin with, you need an account on one or more of the servers - simply email Andy Thomas requesting an account.
 Once this is set up, the account details will be mailed to you - the password is a random password and you are strongly encouraged to change it when you log in for the first time, using the 'passwd' utility and following the prompts.

 - nvcc does have a man page on the server but it's not very useful since it just lists the main nVidia CUDA utilities with very little information on their usage.
 You'll find a selection of nVidia documentation in PDF format right here on this server and you can also access nVidia's own online documentation for full information on the CUDA Toolkit.